ddev/ddev-proxy-support/lab-testing.md

     * Secure Web Server (HTTPS) : `http://proxy:8888`
     * Bypass proxy settings for these hosts & domains: `127.0.0.1`

 3. Normally, on Windows and macOS, the settings above will be reflected in ~/.docker/config.json, but if not they can be added there as shown in [Docker docs](https://docs.docker.com/network/proxy/).
-Again, you need to add the HTTP and HTTPS proxyes, and add ``"noProxy": 127.0.0.1,*.ddev.site`.
+Again, you need to add the HTTP and HTTPS proxies, and add `"noProxy": 127.0.0.1,*.ddev.site`.

 4. The [pre.Dockerfile.proxy-support](web-build/pre.Dockerfile.proxy-support) provided by this add-on enables apt support of the proxy.